Why is Body Language Relevant?

 - Emotional intelligence - also known as EQ, Emotional Intelligence is based on 'feeling intelligence' (rather than IQ - Intelligence Quotient - based on logical intelligence), and the capability to understand and communicate with others very empathically, which requires awareness of emotional behaviour and ability to deal with people sensitively.
 See Emotional Intelligence.

-- Emphatic/emphasizing gestures - gestures which reinforce the meaning of spoken words, e.g., jabbing fingers, weighing hands.
+- Emphatic/emphasizing gestures - gestures that reinforce the meaning of spoken words, e.g., jabbing fingers, weighing hands.

 - Erogenous zone - any part of the human body particularly sensitive to touching and sexual arousal - the word erogenous first appeared in the late 1800s which suggests when the effect was first analysed and recorded in any serious sense.
 The word erogenous derives from Eros, the Greek god of love (Cupid is Roman), from which the word erotic also derives.
 Erogenous zones contain a high concentration of nerve endings and are significant in flirting and sex.
 Aside from the obvious genital areas and bottoms and breasts, erogenous zones include necks, the inner side of arms and wrists, armpits and lips.
 Incidentally, the G in G-spot is named after Ernst Grafenberg (1881-1957) a German-born gynaecological doctor and scientist who as well as being an expert on the female orgasm, was first to invent and commercially market an IUD (intrauterine device or coil) for female birth control.